 What personal data we hold on you

-You may give us information about you by filling in forms, registering details on an app we use, or by corresponding with us by phone, e-mail or otherwise.
+You may give us information about you by filling in forms, register details on an app we use, or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you register with the band.
 The information you give us may include your name, date of birth, address, e-mail address, phone number, name of Band you have previously registered with or which you are registered and gender.

 Why we need your personal data